 ‘Enjoying early motherhood,’ Gabby replied.
 ‘I don’t think Violette or Sarcelle will be pleased if they both have to go somewhere together and risk their baby having no parents.’

 ‘I’m going to Italy, aren’t I?’
-Harry sighed.
+Harry sighed and dug the translating earpiece out of his pocket, huffing off a piece of fluff and sticking it in his ear.
 ‘There aren’t any things to do with eclipses in Rome, are there?’

 ‘In Rome?
 No.’ Grise’s brow furrowed.
 ‘But there will be one in about a month.
 A full one.’